bosdhill/Assembly-projects/PA2/README.md

 # Assignment 2
 This program prompts the user to enter 10 numbers, then calculates the sum, mean and rotates the array 9 times.
-The rotation of the array will be printed after each rotation, where the end result is the array in reverse order.
+The state of the array will be printed after each rotation, where the end result is the array in reverse order.